qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 decaying learning rates with batches of 16 versus 32 sequences.
 Only the constant- rate, batch-32 cell passed all three paired seeds; its final endpoint probabilities were 0.9929, 0.9969, and 0.9965.
-However, two seeds had large earlier excursions, and three exploratory seeds are insufficient for confirmation.
+However, two seeds had large earlier excursions, and a locked ten-seed replication failed: mean endpoint probability was 0.7656 and only six seeds met the individual stability rule, below the required eight.
 Forced endpoint encoding still improved DM prediction, so the obstacle is reliable discovery and retention of the solution, not an absent endpoint advantage.
-Differentiable episodic memory can therefore learn selective boundary encoding in a favorable version of the original task and can reach a stable final window in the full mixture, but the full-mixture claim awaits a predeclared ten-seed replication.
+Differentiable episodic memory can therefore learn selective boundary encoding in a favorable version of the original task, but the full-mixture claim remains unsupported after its locked replication.

 ## 1. Question, terminology, and answer